Market research companies

 Small market research companies - cons

-We do have two watch-outs with these types of agencies, however.
+We have 2 watch-outs with these types of agencies, however.

-Firstly, the ones that are good tend to pick up more and more clients.
+First, the good ones tend to pick up more and more clients.
 Which means they bring in extra staff to manage the additional workload.
-You can start to lose access to the expertise that you liked in the first place.
+You can start to lose access to the expertise you liked in the first place.

-And secondly, because you may work with the same person over a number of years, the relationship can get stale.
+And second, because you may work with the same person over a number of years, the relationship can get stale.

-You can end up with ideas and approaches that start to get repetitive.
+You can end up with ideas and approaches which start to get repetitive.
 Both companies can end up getting a bit too comfortable.
 A bit too complacent.

 If you do have a research partner like this, we advise you set up regular reviews on the relationship.
-At least once a year, challenge them on how they will continue to bring in diversity of thinking into their research approach
+At least once a year, challenge them on how they’ll continue to bring in diversity of thinking into their research approach

 Large market research companies - pros